lakshgupta8/CodeYogi-E-commerce-Application/README.md

 ## Developer

-Created as part of CodeYogi Non-Assignment Lecture 86.
+Created as part of CodeYogi Non-Assignment Lectures after 86.

 ---

 **Note**: This is a learning project built as part of a coding course.
-The backend API is hosted on AWS Lambda and may have usage limitations.
+The backend API is hosted on AWS and may have usage limitations.